CenFs/wsd17-ReactPlay/README.md

         * DONE.
 Game detail (details of a single game)
             * Players can buy, play and check highscores.
             * Developer can modify and see sales statistics.
-        * DONE.
-User detail (Details of the currently logged in user)
+        * User detail (Details of the currently logged in user)
             * Basic user info.
-            * Players have a list of bought games.
+            * DONE(Bought games and other games are in the same list with different button).
+Players have a list of bought games.
             * Developers have a list of their published games.
     * Used technologies
         * React (A popular front-end framework, we will use it to write different components)